Kalin-Konstantinov/react-project/README.md

-# Share Recipe
+# Share Recipes :joy:

-This is application where people can share their recipes for cooking and also reserach for new ones.
+This is an application where people can share their cooking recipes and also search for new ones.

+The application allows you to read other people's recipes and create, edit, delete, read your own recipes.